 Is Wine Good For You?
 Sorting Facts from Fiction

-Is wine healthy or not?
+Is wine good for you or not?
 There are countless studies that both warn and praise wine for its health benefits, but which side should you trust?
 When it comes to wine and health, there are a lot of articles floating around out there that are a little misleading, for example, take this title:

 “A Glass Of Red Wine Is The Equivalent To An Hour At The Gym, Says New Study”

-Sadly, this is not true.
+Sadly, it’s not true.
 Let’s take a closer look at the headlines on wine and health and sort out the hype from the truth.

 Is Wine Good for You?